mne-tools/mne-lsl/doc/development/contributing.rst

 - If you need to create :class:`~mne_lsl.lsl.StreamInlet` or :class:`~mne_lsl.lsl.StreamOutlet`
-  directly, use the ``close_io`` fixture which returns a function to call at the end of your test to remove the inlets outlets.
+  directly, use the ``close_io`` fixture which returns a function to call at the end of your test to remove the inlets and outlets.
 - If the objects in your test use separate threads for acquisition or processing, don't forget to include sleep periods to ensure that the threads have time to work.